eladwinner87/investor-tgbot/README.md

     python bot.py
     ```

+The bot will start, and you will be prompted on Telegram for your latest salary.

 ---

-## 🤖 Automating with Cronjob
+## 🗓️ Automating with Cronjob

-For a true lazy investor expreience, you may schedule the bot to run periodically using a tool like `cron` on linux or `Task Scheduler` on Windows.
+To achieve the true lazy investor expreience, you may schedule the bot to run periodically using a tool like `cron` on linux or Task Scheduler on Windows.

 For example, to run the bot on the first day of every month, you could add the following to your crontab:

 ```cron
 0 17 4 * * docker-compose -f /path/to/your/investor-tgbot up --build
 ```
-This command will navigate to your project directory and launch the bot at 5 PM on the 4th of every month.
+This command, for example, will launch the bot at 5 PM on the 4th of every month.